wp-plugins/wimvideopro/README.txt

 * Added important feature and added search MyMedia
 = 2.3.2 =
 * Video Play in streaming
+= 2.3.3 =
+* Fixed Bug Video

+== Upgrade Notice ==
+Into version 2.0 added Playlist videos and Report.
+When you update insert newly user and password wimtv.

 == Upgrade Notice ==
 Into version 2.0 added Playlist videos and Report.
 When you update insert newly user and password wimtv.